Xilinx/open-nic/README.md

 # OpenNIC Project

-The OpenNIC project provides an FPGA-NIC platform for the open source community.
-It consists of two components, an NIC shell and a Linux kernel driver.
-The NIC shell is an RTL project based on Xilinx FPGA.
-It targets on a couple of Xilinx boards, and delivers an NIC implementation supporting up to 4 PCI-e physical functions (PFs) and 2 100Gbps Ethernet ports.
-The shell, equipped with well-defined data and control interfaces, is designed for easy integration of user RTL logic.
-A diagram of the OpenNIC shell is shown as follows.
+The OpenNIC project provides an FPGA-based NIC platform for the open source community.
+It consists of two components, a NIC shell and a Linux kernel driver.
+The NIC shell is an RTL project for Xilinx FPGA, and currently targets two of the Xilinx Alveo board family.
+It delivers a NIC implementation supporting up to four PCI-e physical functions (PFs) and two 100Gbps Ethernet ports.
+The shell is equipped with well-defined data and control interfaces and is designed to enable easy integration of user logic into the shell.
+A block diagram of the OpenNIC shell follows:

 ![](open_nic_shell.png)

 The Linux kernel driver implements the device driver for the NIC shell.
 It supports multiple PFs and multiple TX/RX queues in each PF.
-The RX queues are selected through a receiving-side scaling (RSS) implementation in the shell.
-As of version 1.0, the driver has not implemented the ethtool routines to change the hash key and the indirection table.
+The RX queues are selected through a receive-side scaling (RSS) implementation in the shell.

-It should be mentioned that the goal of OpenNIC is to enable fast prototyping of network-attached applications.
-It is not intended to be a fully-fledged SmartNIC solution.
+The goal of OpenNIC is to enable fast prototyping of hardware-accelerated network-attached applications.
+It is not a fully-fledged SmartNIC solution.

 The latest version of OpenNIC is 1.0, which uses OpenNIC shell version 1.0 and OpenNIC driver version 1.0.